Responsible Gaming in Canada

 There is no medicine that specifically targets and treats gambling addictions.
 Some medications show promising effects in reducing the need to gamble, as well as the feeling of adrenaline that accompanies it.

-The medications used in gambling addictions are similar to those used in other habits and conditions, such as anti-depressants and anti-seizure medications.
+The medications used in gambling addictions are similar to those used in other habits and conditions, such as antidepressants and anti-seizure medications.

-Therapy and Counseling
+Therapy and Counselling

 Psychotherapy is one of the most effective means of treating gambling problems.
-A trained medical professional can provide in-depth counseling and therapy sessions that have a high success rate.
-Many individuals suffer from underlying mental health conditions that are diagnosed at the same as gambling problems during therapy sessions.
+A trained medical professional can provide in-depth counselling and therapy sessions that have a high success rate.
+Many individuals suffer from underlying mental health conditions that are diagnosed at the same time as gambling problems during therapy sessions.
 This is one of the main reasons why this treatment is necessary, as it uncovers various hidden issues that may not have been noticeable before.

 Group Support and Self-Help

 Group support can be monumental in fighting a gambling problem.
-Gamblers’ Anonymous is an example of a group support system.
+Gamblers Anonymous is an example of a group support system.
 People from all walks of life attend these meetings with a similar goal in mind.
 This can be a useful method of gaining advice and insight from people with the same problems as you.
 Self-help also plays an instrumental role, because, at the end of the day, it’s your life you need to change.

-• Ask for support from family or friends, or go to a Gamblers Anonymous meeting
+- Ask for support from family or friends, or go to a Gamblers Anonymous meeting.

-• Try distracting yourself with other fun activities, and don’t avoid healthy socializing
+- Try distracting yourself with other fun activities, and don’t avoid healthy socializing.

-• Wait for more extended periods before engaging in gambling to allow the cravings to wear off
+- Wait for more extended periods before engaging in gambling to allow the cravings to wear off.

-• Think about the consequences of gambling and what will happen if you decide to gamble
+- Think about the consequences of gambling and what will happen if you decide to gamble.

 How Can You Help Someone Cope with an Addiction?

-If you have a loved one who is struggling with ludomania, it’s best to identify this problem as early as possible.
+If you have a loved one who is struggling with ludomania, it’s best to identify a gambling addiction as early as possible.
 That way, they can receive treatment and recover timeously.
+Compulsive gambling can be challenging to overcome.
+With the right professional intervention and treatment, many gamblers can successfully recover and learn to manage their condition.

 Signs of a Gambling Problem